 Note that the control channel (i.e., the first socket) must stay open while the data channel is open.
 Once the data channel is closed, the client is free to end the FTP session by sending QUIT to the FTP server on the control channel and closing the control socket.

-You can write your code in whatever language you choose, as long as your code compiles and runs on unmodified Khoury College Linux machines on the command line.
-Do not use libraries that are not installed by default on the Khoury College Linux machines, or that are disallowed for this project.
-You may use IDEs (e.g., Eclipse) during development, but do not turn in your IDE project without a Makefile.
+You can write your code in whatever language you choose, as long as your code compiles and runs on Gradescope.
+Do not use libraries that are disallowed for this project, Similarly, your code must compile and run on the command line.
+You may use IDEs (e.g., Eclipse) during development, but do not turn in your project without a Makefile.
 Make sure you code has no dependencies on your IDE.

 Suggested Implementation Approach

 When starting work on this project, we recommend implementing the required functionality in the following order.

 - Command Line Parsing.
 Start by writing a program that successfully implements the required command line syntax and can parse the incoming data, e.g., FTP URLs.